 At 150HP, your PWC can reach a speed of 35 to 40mph with ease.
 However, you can install engines with even higher horsepower, like 250 or 300HP, to increase your top speed to almost double your speed.

-What’s more, a powerful engine will boost your acceleration to help you reach your highest velocity in the shortest time.
+MWhat’soreover, a powerful engine, will boost your acceleration and help you quickly reach your highest velocity.

 Impeller